VCUWrightCenter/TopExApp/docs/manual.md

   - MEDLINE formatted file (.txt)
   - PubMed search from within TopEx

-Some files may require cleaning and pre-processing, which is generally project specific.
+Some files may require cleaning and pre-processing that is project specific.
 In general, you want to ensure there are no odd characters in the data, and remove text that could skew your results.
 For example, in the Acting Intern corpus from [(Olex et al 2020)](#paper), many of the students copied the prompt question into their reply.
-This is extra information that was not needed and would interfere with the analysis; thus, all of these repetitive statements were removed prior to analysis.
-If it is not clear what type, if any, preprocessing is needed for your corpus, you can input it as is and use the results to identify repetative or unhelpful statements to remove prior to a final analysis.
+This extra information was not needed and would interfere with the analysis; thus, all of these repetitive statements were removed prior to analysis.
+If it is not clear what type of, if any, preprocessing is needed for your corpus, you can input it as is and use the results to identify repetative or unhelpful statements to remove prior to a final analysis.

+ <span style="color:blue">**NOTE:**</span> When selecting files, TopEx will always display the file name(s) below the button that was pressed (except for PubMed search option).
+Thus, if you don't see your file name(s) listed after selection then TopEx did not import your file(s).

 ### Text file input <a name="usage01">

- If inputting text files, TopExApp expects each document to be in its own plain text file with the extension ".txt".
+ If using text files, TopEx expects each document to be in its own plain text file with the extension ".txt".
 All text files should be located in a single folder with no other files present.
 When selecting to upload documents, just choose the folder that contains your corpus.

  <span style="color:red">**IMPORTANT:**</span> Text files MUST be encoded using UTF-8 encoding.
 Python will incorrectly process files that use a different encoding.
 To ensure your files are UTF-8 encoded you can open the file, then click on "Save As.." and look at the selected encoding.
 If it is anything other than UTF-8 then all files need to be converted.
 On the command line (tested on a Mac) you can do this automatically to all text files in a folder with the following command:

  > ls | while read file; do iconv -f utf-16le -t utf-8 $file > $file-utf8.txt;  done

-### TSV formatted file <a name="usage02">
+### Pipe-Delimited File <a name="usage02">

-  TSV stands for Tab Separated Values.
-However, values must be delimited by a "|" character (not tabs) to avoid the formatting ambiguity that would arise from text fields containing other common delimiters such as commas or tabs.
-When selecting a TSV formatted file you should have the document ID in the first column and the entire text of the document in a single cell in the second column.
-The same pre-processing suggestions apply for this data as for the individual text file import option.
+  A pipe-delimited file is a text file where each column is delimited by the pipe "|" symbol and the file extention is ".tsv".
+TopEx uses the pipe as a delimitor because it is rarely used in general writing versus the commonly used comma or tab characters, which are standard delimitors.
+Thus, for TopEx columns must be delimited by a "|" character (not tabs or commas).
+This type of file can be generated from a spreadsheet application, such as Excel, Numbers, or Google Sheets, by changing the default delimitor used when exporting the data.
+However, TopEx does support native Excel file import, which may be more straighforward.
+An example of a pipe-delimited file is below.

 id|text